With two days to go, Trump casts doubt on integrity of prolonged vote count | Politics

 Asked about the Axios report, Biden told reporters between campaign stops in Philadelphia: "The president's not going to steal this election."
 Trump, aiming to avoid becoming the first incumbent president to lose a re-election bid since fellow Republican George H.W.
 Bush in 1992, trails Biden in national opinion polls.

+In response to the "Fire Fauci" chant, Trump said: "Don't tell anybody, but let me wait until a little bit after the election."
+Biden, the former vice president, made several appearances in closely contested Pennsylvania, the state where he was born and one that is crucial to his quest for the White House.

 "There is nothing he can do to stop this nation from voting," Biden told a drive-in rally in a parking lot outside a Philadelphia church, where supporters honked their car horns in approval.
-"He knows that if you get to have your say, he doesn't stand a chance.
-But the American people will not be silenced," Biden said.
+"He knows that if you get to have your say, he doesn't stand a chance," Biden said.

 Trump, buffeted by snow flurries in Washington, Michigan, a town north of Detroit, wore his trademark red cap emblazoned with the words "Make America Great Again" as he promised a boisterous crowd he would lead a recovery from the pandemic, which has killed more than 230,000 Americans and hammered the economy.
 "I'm delivering the great American comeback, and we're not having any lockdowns," Trump promised.